sdpunit/Study-buddy-app/items/report.md

 *Targets Users: Students*

+* *Users can register an account and login to the app.*
-* *Users can search and enroll in courses.
-The app will provide a brief overview of the course and its assessments.*
+* *Users can search for and enroll in courses.
+The app will provide a brief overview of the course, its convener and its assessments.*
-* *Once enrolled users can select one of their courses and set a timer for the time they would like to study*
+* *Once enrolled users can select one of their courses and set a timer for amount the time they would like to study*
 * *A user can view a summary of their total time studied.*
+* *A user can view a leaderboard of the top 5 users in the app.*

 ![UseCaseDiagram](./images/use_case_diagram.png) <br>